NAME

 hsm_type

 Specifies how Himmelblau should handle secure key storage.
-This option determines whether to use a software-based HSM, a TPM (Trusted Platform Module), or a hybrid approach.
+This option determines whether to use a TPM (Trusted Platform Module) bound software-based HSM, a TPM, or a hybrid approach.
 The available options are:

-• soft – Use a software-based HSM that encrypts key material locally on the system.
+• tpm_bound_soft_if_possible – Use a software-based HSM that encrypts key material locally on the system, but binds the parent AuthCode to the TPM, if available.

 • tpm – Use a hardware TPM exclusively for storing and binding cryptographic keys.